Plan an overland journey the right way

 Your primary question MUST be about visas.
 Visas are one of the biggest obstacles on any overland journey.

-Check to make sure you nationality can easily obtain a visa for a country you are passing through, and where.
-Sometimes you might have to apply in your home country, other times in a neighboring country.
+Check to make sure your nationality can easily obtain a visa for a country you are passing through and where you can get it.
+Sometimes you might have to apply in your home country other times in a neighboring country.

 It is essential you do as much visa research as possible.
 A good place to start is my travel visa page for some practical examples.